Ericzklm/pokemonautomation.github.io/docs/PowerGlitching.md

 As mentioned in the previous section, you need to reset it:

 - If the board has a reset button, try pressing that.
 - If that doesn't work (or there is no reset button), you need to power cycle it.
-That means unplugging every single cable from the board to make sure it is receiving no power at all.
-This includes the TX and RX lines since they contain a small amount of residual power.
+That means unplugging both the USB and the UART to ensure no power is reaching the board.
+Even though the UART does not supply power to the board, there is residual leakage through the TX and RX lines to prevent the board from fully shutting down.

 Yes, this is incredibly annoying - especially now with the Switch 2 where it almost always glitches.